FAIRChemistry/pyThermoML/README.md

     * lower temperature(K)
 * pressure:
     * pressure (kPa)

 The units are fixed and cannot be changed - otherwise you will receive error messages.
 For more information visit ThermoML schema definition.

 ## Examples

 Let's consider an easy example for explanation how pyThermoML works: In this case you have measured a mass density of pure water of 1000 kg/m^3 at 273.15K.
 If you are interessted in storing your data in a structured way you could use basic functionalities of pyThermoML.
-All you need to do is write your experimental data into a basic .json file as you can see below or [here](https://github.com/matzegltg/pyThermoML/blob/master/templates/githubExample.json).
+All you need to do is write your experimental data into a basic .json file as you can see below.

 ```json
 {